Overview

 Calculating the Box-Counting Dimension

-package is used for calculating the fractal
+The sameSVD package is used for calculating the fractal

 dimension of a simple feature of geometry type POLYGON